Parvyn

 Parvyn Kaur Singh is an Australian singer and dancer.
 Her debut album, Sa, was nominated for the 2022 ARIA Award for Best World Music Album.

-Parvyn was the frontwoman of Melbourne band The Bombay Royale, from joining them in 2010 through to there finish in 2021.
+Parvyn was the frontwoman of Melbourne band The Bombay Royale, from joining them in 2010 through to their finish in 2021.
 She then started a solo career, releasing Sa in 2021.

+Parvyn is also the youngest daughter of world renowned Sikh devotional singer Dya Singh.

+Her record 'Maujuda' has been awarded the 'Best Independent Jazz Album or EP' at the @ausindies (Aug 2025).